Eastern Europe pilgrimage tour from Budpest to Krakow

 Visit at the cathedral – the place of coronation and eternal rest of Polish kings and a place of the cult of St.Stanislaus – a bishop and the patron saint of Poland.

 afternoon Transfer to the monastery of The Virgin Mary of Mercy – where St. Faustyna Kowalska lived and was buried.
-Visit at the Shrine of the Divine Mercy in Krakow - Łagiewniki.
+Visit to the Shrine of the Divine Mercy in Krakow - Łagiewniki.

 evening Dinner in Krakow at the hotel and time at your disposal.